MickeJagekrans/segmenter/README.md

 All video and audio streams in the original file will be made available with the
 DASH segmenter (because DASH is awesome).

-The HLS segmenter will link the lowest bit rate video with the lowest bit rate audio and so on.
-This means that currently the input file will have to have the same amount of audio streams as
-it has video streams.